 Shearling jackets are made with a layer of wool.
 They date back to the stone age; back when cavemen wore outfits that were made of sheepskin.
 During the iron age, shearling becomes a status symbol.
 The quality of the fleece signified social status.
 During the Victorian Era, the shearling coat became a more masculine choice.

-Later, the shearling was popularised by Hollywood.
+Later, the shearling was popularized by Hollywood.
 Marlon Brando’s Shearling Bomber “On The Waterfront” and James Dean’s Ranch coat from “Giant.”
 Today, you can see rappers such as Kanye West flaunting shearling jackets.

 The 60’s was an era where many celebrities had embraced the fringe leather jacket.
 Celebrities such as Twiggy, Penelope Tree and Sonny and Cher all become fans of fringed clothes.